neil-berg/portfolio/src/posts/2019-05-28-regular-expressions.md

 // "My name is Neil"
 ```

 The regular expression matches all occurrences of one or more word characters (capture group) followed by a space followed by the value of that capture group.
 Since the global flag is used, this matches "name name" and "is is". "name" is the value of the capture group in the first match and "is" is the value of the capture group in the second match. `\1` references the value of the capture group inside the regular expression, while `'$1'` references the capture group as the second argument to the `replace` method.
-Thus, the matched text of "name name" and "is is" is replaced with "name" and "is", respectively.
+Thus, the matched text of "name name" and "is is" are replaced with "name" and "is", respectively.

 Similarly, capture groups can be used to rearrange words in a sentence.